Key COVID-19 numbers in Ottawa today | CBC News

 Hospitals are also challenged by rising spread because staffing shortages lower their capacity.
 The number of hospital outbreaks is currently 28.

-The average level of coronavirus in Ottawa's wastewater, which doesn't rely on COVID-19 testing, reached its highest point on record at the start of this week.
-The last day of data available is now Monday after a data adjustment.
+The average level of coronavirus in Ottawa's wastewater, which doesn't rely on COVID-19 testing, reached its highest point on record last week.

 The case count has surged to record levels in many places this winter — and as the Omicron variant's spread overwhelms and limits testing, the actual number of cases in Ottawa is many times higher.

-On Saturday, OPH reported 469 more COVID-19 cases and the deaths of six people.
+On Sunday, OPH reported 391 more COVID-19 cases and one more death.

 Of the approximately 12,000 COVID-19 tests conducted outside long-term care homes from Jan.
 7 to 13, about 26 per cent were positive.
 That's down from record levels earlier this month.